Medusas71/Megs-Italian-Kitchen/README.md

 * Contact page - to ask questions if required to the site owner
 * Change the icon colours once form is completed
 * Be able to add ingredients one at a time by using a plus button, rather than pressing enter after every ingredient
-* Be able to add recipe method (steps) one at a time by using a plus button, rather than pressing enter after each step
+* Be able to add recipe method (steps) one at a time by using a plus button, rather than pressing enter after each step.

 [Back to Table of Contents](#table-of-contents)